seanox/pdf-service/manual/Introduction.md

 ```

 __For a basic understanding of the structured placeholders it is important to
-understand that they do not represent a real structure or nesting.
+understand that they do not represent a real structure or branching.
 They are
 templates for placeholders and these templates may contain other templates than
 placeholders.
 Therefore, the placeholders can also be defined at that location.
 They are simply used in the structure.__